kanaria69/Mainecoco/README.md

-## I couldn't get a reservation at the library.
-They were completely booked.
+## Want to hear a chimney joke?
+Got stacks of em!
+First one's on the house